anuj-cse/MixForecast/README.md

 - **MixForecast** outperforms NBEATS and TTMS on NRMSE metrics, demonstrating its robustness and accuracy for STLF tasks.
 - The architecture's focus on task-specific enhancements ensures adaptability to diverse building profiles.

+## Acknowledgements

+We would like to express our sincere gratitude to the authors of the following works for their valuable contributions to the field of short-term load forecasting (STLF) and energy prediction, which have influenced and inspired our work on **MixForecast**:

+1. **N-BEATS: Neural Basis Expansion Analysis for Time Series** (Brock et al., 2020)
+   - This work introduced N-BEATS, a powerful and scalable model for time series forecasting, which served as a key foundation for the development of our model architecture.

+2. **TSMixer: A Time Series Forecasting Model with Temporal Mixing Layers** (Author et al., 202X)
+   - The TSMixer model's innovative approach to temporal sequence modeling provided significant insights for designing the temporal mixing layers in MixForecast.

+Additionally, we acknowledge the publicly available datasets and the authors of these datasets for making their data accessible, which enabled us to benchmark and evaluate our model on real-world scenarios.

+We also thank the contributors, researchers, and reviewers who provided invaluable feedback and suggestions that helped refine this work.